mga113/Laughing-with-Leaves-Game/README.md

 # Game Name: Laughing with Leaves

 ## Project Description
-This is a riddle game, where the user solves various leaf-like riddles in order to grow a tree.
+This is a riddle game where the user solves various leaf-like riddles in order to grow a tree.
 The more riddles the user sucessfully answers, the more the tree grows.
 If you reach max tree size, you have sucessfully grown the tree and you win the game!

  On the contrary, for every riddle answered incorrecrtly, the tree's growth process is reversed, and it is